davepollack/nushift/README.md

 ## Overview

-Nushift attempts to be an alternative to the web that has the accessibility and shareability of web URLs, but uses different technologies than the web.
+Nushift attempts to be an alternative to the web that has the accessibility and shareability of web URLs, but uses different technologies to the web.
 Apps (or pages) are RISC-V programs, that interact with a syscall ABI defined by us.

 The Nushift hypervisor is focused on being small and having a strict API.
 Visual layout is entirely done by apps themselves, while communicating what is being done through the accessibility tree API.